Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

   }

-The protocol buffer compiler generates a record called ``Foo``, which have message field initializers and serialization/parsing functions for wire-type encoding.
+The protocol buffer compiler generates a record called ``Foo``, which have message field initializers and serialization/parsing methods for wire-type encoding.

  .. code-block:: chpl